Lentil Patties

 Raw Red Lentils.

-After the lentils have soaked, drain them and add them to a food processor along with the onion, garlic, tomato paste, chickpea flour, and seasonings.
+After the lentils have soaked, drain and rinse them.
+Add them to a food processor along with the onion, garlic, tomato paste, chickpea flour, and seasonings.

 Lentils, Spices, Onions, and Oil In A Food Processor.

-Pulse everything together until you have a fairly smooth batter.
+Pulse the ingredients until you have a fairly smooth batter.
 It’s okay if there are a few chunks, or if it seems a little runny at this point.
 The patties will firm up once they are cooked!

 Raw Lentil Patty Batter.

-Heat some olive or grapeseed oil in a frying pan on medium.
-Form bite-sized patties in your hands, flattening them slightly.
-Fry them in batches of about 5-6 on each side until they are golden brown.
+Heat the olive or grapeseed oil in a frying pan on medium.
+Form the lentil mixture into small, flattened patties.
+Fry them in batches for 2-3 minutes on each side until golden brown.
+Transfer the patties to a paper towel-lined plate to remove excess oil.

 Raw Lentil Patties In A Frying Pan.

-While the patties cool, whip up some lemon tahini dip by combining runny tahini with lemon juice, garlic, salt, and water.
-For extra flavor, we sometimes add fresh minced parsley as well!
+As the patties cool, whip up a lemon tahini dip by combining runny tahini with lemon juice, garlic, salt, and water.
+For extra flavor, I sometimes add fresh minced parsley as well.

 Lemon Tahini Sauce In A Bowl.